DVB-H: Technical explanation

 DVB-SH now and DVB-NGH in the near future are expected to expand the supported bands.

 DVB-H can coexist with DVB-T in the same multiplex.

 DVB-IPDC

 DVB-IPDC (DVB for IP Datacasting) is the specification for broadcasting mobile TV services based on Internet Protocol.
 DVB-IPDC is a set of systems layer specifications originally designed for use with the DVB-H physical layer, but that will ultimately be used as a higher layer for all DVB mobile TV systems, including DVB-SH, and indeed as a higher layer for any other IP capable system.

 In short, with regard to mobile TV, these specifications define what is delivered, how it is delivered, how it is described, and how it is protected.
 They cover system architecture, use cases, DVB PSI/SI signalling, electronic service guide (ESG), content delivery protocols (CDP), and service purchase and protection (SPP).
 Almost all of these have now been published as formal ETSI standards.

-The full set of DVB-IPDC specifications is available from dvb-h.org.